 Once you have had your fill of adventure for the day, be sure to grab lunch or do some shopping at Heavenly Village.

-More family-friendly adventure awaits at Squaw Valley Adventure Center and Squaw Valley High Camp Experience, where families can do outdoor activities together such as a ropes course, bungee trampoline, climbing wall, mini golf course, hiking, roller skating, lawn games, aerial tram and more.
+More family-friendly adventure awaits at Palisades Tahoe.
+Experience a variety of outdoor activities you can do together, such as a ropes course, bungee trampoline, climbing wall, mini golf course, hiking, roller skating, lawn games, aerial tram and more.

 Take your family on a thrilling journey down the Truckee river with Tahoe Whitewater Tours.
 A variety of tours are available for all experience levels for kids ages 4 and up.